-Inbound marketing promises to increase your organic traffic, and trigger more conversions.
+Inbound marketing promises to increase your organic traffic and trigger more conversions.
 But conditions applied.
 You have to do it right to save it from dying.

-We ended up identifying 9 major flaws in our strategy that held us back.
+We ended up identifying 3 significant flaws in our strategy that held us back.
 These are not some uncommon or unheard mistakes.
-Infact, they were so in-the-flow type errors, it took us about 5 months to understand we were on the wrong track.
+Infact, they were so in-the-flow type errors; it took us about 5 months to understand we were on the wrong track.

-Fast-forward to the present date, we now know how fruitful our digging-into-details was.
+Fast-forward to the present date; we now know how fruitful our digging-into-details was.
 So, in this article, I will tell you about those top 3 reasons or errors that we made (and I’m sure you will relate to many of these if your strategy is also showing negligible returns).

 3 Reasons why your inbound marketing strategy (like ours) is failing

-The ultimate motive of inbound marketing is to get found on search engines and pull in potential buyers and bring new business for the company while attracting new customers to the industry.
+Inbound marketing’s ultimate motive is to get found on search engines and pull in potential buyers and bring new business for the company while attracting new customers to the industry.

 1. Your inbound marketing strategy is not goal-oriented

 You see, an inbound marketing strategy will show results only when you know what you want to achieve with it.
 What is your goal?
-You want to build a digital footprint or you want to strike gold or you want to stay afloat in the market?
+Do you want to build a digital footprint, or want to strike gold, or want to stay afloat in the market?

-Experts recommend following the S.M.A.R.T. method which stands for Specific, Measurable, Attainable, Relevant and Timely.
+Experts recommend following the S.M.A.R.T. method, which stands for Specific, Measurable, Attainable, Relevant, and Timely.